A Medicare Advantage plan with prescription drug coverage costs $27 per month, on average.

-Note that the cost of Medicare Advantage is on top of the $164.90 per month that you pay for Medicare Part B, which is typically deducted from Social Security payments.
-Medicare Advantage enrollees also pay for a portion of their medical care, and the plan's deductible, copays and out-of-pocket maximum will affect how much you spend on health care.
+The average Medicare Advantage cost is on top of the $174.70 per month that you pay for Medicare Part B, which is usually taken from your Social Security payments.
+Medicare Advantage enrollees also pay for part of their medical care.
+The plan's deductible, copays and out-of-pocket maximum will affect how much you spend on health care.

-In addition to the free Medicare Advantage plans, there are also a large number of moderately priced plans.
-More than a quarter of plans have some cost of less than $50 per month.
-Plans in this cost range are a popular way to get better coverage than the basic set of benefits.
+In addition to the free Medicare Advantage plans, there are also a large number of cheap plans that offer a higher level of coverage.
 These plans could have lower deductibles and lower fees for appointments or procedures.
 They may also offer more add-on benefits such as dental or vision care, as compared to $0 plans.

 A Medicare Part C plan with higher monthly costs may be a good value if your health care tends to be expensive.
 For example, spending $25 per month ($300 per year) on a Medicare Advantage plan would be worth it if the better benefits can save you more than $300 in medical costs, as compared to a $0 Medicare Advantage plan.